misasa/epma_archiver/README.md

 # Rails project -- epma_archiver

 Serve as EMPA-archiver for JXA-8530F to organize maps.
-It converts raw data of JXA-8530F to maps and the data can be seen and be downloaded from a web page.
+Convert raw data of JXA-8530F into a map that is displayed on and downloaded from web page.

 # Dependency